SKilbride/3d-guided-genai-rtx/README.md

 ### Replace Objects

-Click on the fountain object and click delete on the keyboard to remove the motorcycle.
+Click on the motorcycle object and click delete on the keyboard to remove the motorcycle.
 <img width="2887" height="1630" alt="Viewport" src="https://github.com/user-attachments/assets/bcf41273-6861-41b3-a11b-a28071bfa19e" />